buaiscia/rest_api/README.md

 - Have Docker running
 - Run 'docker-compose up'.
 This will start Redis, MongoDB and the application
-- The application will be accessible on http://localhost
+- The application will be accessible on http://localhost and it will be running inside docker on port 3000
 - The API entry point is /movies
 - Requests are documented in the file openapi.json and in the postman collection file.
 Requests available are GET, POST, PATCH, DELETE
 - To access an API endpoint from another application, it's possible, in the example of fetching one movie data, to make a GET ruquest on the endpoint hostname/movie/:id

 ## Upload bulk collection file

+An example of JSON bulk file to upload in DB is already in the collection folder.

 ### Manually